SthPhoenix/InsightFace-REST/README.md

 First level is list in order the images were sent, second level are faces detected per each image as dictionary containing face embedding, bounding box, detection probability and detection number.

-## Run with Docker:

-1. Clone repo.
-2. Execute `deploy.sh` from repo's root for MXNet version, or `deploy_trt.sh` for TensorRT version
-3. Go to http://localhost:18081 to access documentation and try API

-If you have multiple GPU's with enough GPU memory you can try running multiple containers by editing *n_gpu* and *n_con* parameters in `deploy.sh` or `deploy_trt.sh`.

-You would need load balancer like HAProxy to work with multiple containers, example HAProxy config will be added later.

 ## Work in progress:
 - Add Triton Inference Server as execution backend